Unit 4 - Notes

 Signal Handling

-A process can react to a signal in three ways:
+A process can handle a signal in three ways:

-1. Default: Let the kernel handle it (usually kills the process).
+1. Default: Let the kernel perform the default action (usually termination).

-3. Catch (Handle): Execute a user-defined function when the signal arrives.
+3. Catch (Handler): Execute a custom function when the signal is received.

 AI-generated image — may contain inaccuracies